 While most men can experience some occasional erection trouble, this is not necessarily a cause for concern.
 However, if erectile dysfunction problems persist often, it can negatively impact your intimate relationships and self-confidence.
 While erectile dysfunction, or ED, can occur at any age, it most commonly affects men over 60.
 If this sounds like you, you’re not alone.

-Dr. Jonathan Clavell is a fellowship trained urologist and men's reproductive health specailist in Houston, TX.
+Dr. Jonathan Clavell is a fellowship trained urologist and men's sexual health specialist in Houston, TX.
 Learn more about ED and call (713) 652-5011 to schedule your consultation with Dr. Clavell today.

 Is Erectile Dysfunction a Health Concern?

 Erectile dysfunction is more common than you may think.
 But if it occurs so often that it’s impacting your relationship and sex life, or for longer than a couple of months, you should schedule an appointment with Dr. Clavell.

 Erectile dysfunction isn’t always a condition in itself; rather it’s usually a side effect of an underlying condition.
 Men are more likely to suffer from erectile dysfunction if they:

 - Have damage to their arteries

 - Have diabetes or high blood pressure

 Since erectile dysfunction tends to be a warning sign for other health concerns, testing and lab work may be needing during your exam.

 If you happen to be experience an inability to get or maintain an erection, premature ejaculation, or other complications related to sexual health, Dr. Clavell can help!
 We understand this is a sensitive topic, which is why Dr. Clavell and his professional staff make your comfort a priority.
 Our comprehensive approach to treatment will help to determine the most effective option.